Ida (film): Production

 Production on Ida was interrupted mid-filming by an early snowstorm.
 Pawlikowski took advantage of the two-week hiatus to refine the script, find new locations, and rehearse.
 He credits the break for "making the film cohere ... in a certain, particular way."

 Ida was edited by Jarosław Kamiński, a veteran of Polish cinema.
 Pawlikowski's previous English language feature films were edited by David Charap.
 Except the final scene of the film, there is no background musical score; as Dana Stevens explains, "the soundtrack contains no extradiegetic music—that is, music the characters aren't listening to themselves—but all the music that's there is significant and carefully chosen, from Wanda's treasured collection of classical LPs to the tinny Polish pop that plays on the car radio as the women drive toward their grim destination."
 As for the final scene, Pawlikowski has said, "The only piece of music that is non-ambient (from outside the world of the film – that is not on the radio or played by a band) is the piece of Bach at the end.
 I was a bit desperate with the final scene, and I tried it out in the mix.
 It's in a minor key, but it seems serene and to recognize the world and its complexities."

+Release

+Theatrical

+After its initial festival screenings, Ida premiered in Poland on 25 October 2013, followed by releases in various other countries in the subsequent months, including France, Spain, Italy, and New Zealand.
+In the United States, the film had its theatrical release on 2 May 2014.

+Danish company Fandango Portobello managed the global distribution of "Ida."
+By July 2014, the film had secured sales in more than 30 countries.
+On 17 July 2014, the film saw theatrical releases in the Czech Republic and Portugal.